TeamNCMC/cuisto/docs/guide-qupath-objects.md

 Then the segmentation script can :

-+ find punctal objects as polygons (with a shape) or points (punctal) than can be counted.
++ find punctual objects as polygons (with a shape) or points (punctual) that can be counted.
 + trace fibers with skeletonization to create lines whose lengths can be measured.

 Several parameters have to be specified by the user,  see the segmentation script [API reference](api-script-segment.md).
 This script will generate [GeoJson](tips-formats.md#json-and-geojson-files) files that can be imported back to QuPath with the `importGeojsonFiles.groovy` script.